 While the sauce simmers, flip the thigh pieces again.
 Take a spoon and pour the sauce over the chicken thigh pieces.

-Allow it further reduce.
+Allow it to be further reduced.
 Stop when you think the consistency is right.
-You need it a bit thick; by that time, it would also develop a nice glaze and look deep.
+You need it a bit thick; by then, it would also develop a nice glaze and look deep.

 Serve it over rice & enjoy !!!